 C) Take a story one has told in 1st person (a personal-experience story) ("I did ..."), and tell it in 3rd person ("She/he did ...").
 This takes an internal experience and externalises it, projecting the experience onto an external character.

 D) Take a story one has told in 3rd person ("She/he did ..."), and tell it in 1st person (as if it were a personal-experience story) ("I did ...").
 This takes an external experience and internalises it.

 Reasons one might do these activities include:

 B) To give one a sense of satisfaction.

-C) To explore ways characters could, should, or might have behaved.
+D) To explore ways characters could, should, or might have behaved.

-5) Speak to and as characters in the above-mentioned stories.
+6) The client (possibly with assistance from listeners) speaks to and as characters in the above-mentioned stories.
 Possibilities include:

 A) One could speak with a younger version of oneself.

 B) One could speak with a younger or older version of a story character.